Lawyer Advertisements - Why You Can't Trust Them

 First of all, you better have a lawyer that's much more than just aggressive.
 The lawyer better be smart, the lawyer better be skilled, and the lawyer better have the work ethic, intelligence, and systems in place to benefit his clients.
 Somebody who is just "aggressive" and goes swinging wildly is a waste of everybody's time and effort.
 Also, not every case calls for the same tactic.
 Some cases are best served with one approach, other cases in another.

 The reality is from what we've seen that the lawyers who advertise themselves as "aggressive" seem to range from the meek to the overly aggressive in personality and in every other way.
 More importantly, anybody can say that they are "aggressive."
 What does aggressive mean?
 If aggressive means screaming and yelling because they are actually unable to do the research and take the time to articulate their thoughts and win a case, then that does not fit our firm.
-If aggressive means showing repeated willingness and ability to take on multi billion dollar corporations and beat them at their own game on behalf of the clients who are deserving of compensation and trust in us, then we are extremely aggressive.
+If aggressive means showing repeated willingness and ability to take on multi-billion dollar corporations and beat them at their own game on behalf of the clients who are deserving of compensation and trust in us, then we are extremely aggressive.
 However, you will not see our website, our marketing materials, or anything else overly filled with the word "aggressive" because we think it has become a meaningless and empty statement that is copycatted by every lawyer without any thought whatsoever.

 In the end, you need an attorney whose work is going to be such that your case settles for the maximum amount of recovery.
-It probably is difficult for someone who is searching for an attorney to know if the attorney they are considering to hire is aggressive since aggressive cannot be quantified.
+It probably is difficult for someone who is searching for an attorney to know if the attorney they are considering hiring is aggressive since aggressive cannot be quantified.
 We suggest that one of the ways to know if an attorney is aggressive is to know if the attorney does take cases to trial.
 Just looking aggressive is not enough.
-Some of the most friendly lawyers we know are the most aggressive in their field.
+Some of the friendliest lawyers we know are the most aggressive in their field.
 Just because an attorney is standing tall and looks unapproachable or looks like a bully is no indication that attorney is going to get good results.

 Many lawyers advertise "no recovery no fee."
 Presumably this means that the lawyer will work on a contingency fee basis.
 A contingency fee is different than an hourly fee.
 An attorney who works for an hourly fee will keep his/her time and will be paid each hour that they work as they do the work.
 These attorneys usually charge a retainer up front and bill against it each month.